golemfactory/golem-architecture/arch-snapshot/arch.md

 As an example, the negotiation of the `golem.com.payment.debit-notes.accept-timeout?` property, which indicates how long the Requestor Agent has to accept a Debit Note, will be demonstrated.

-As a starting point both agents set their initial values for preferred timeout.
+Both agents begin by setting their initial preferred timeout values.
+With each turn, they adjust the value until they either agree on a specific value or one party rejects the proposals, ending the negotiation.

 | Provider Proposal                                    |                          | Requestor Proposal                                   |
 |:-----------------------------------------------------|--------------------------|:-----------------------------------------------------|